 Show them how to remove big junk

-If you have trash that you need to dispose of, such as an old couch, a cabinet, and other household items, you can involve them in the task by letting them watch the Miami Beach junk removal company pick up the trash and educate them where it goes and how the removal company handles it.
+If you have trash that you need to dispose of, such as an old couch, a cabinet, and other household items, you can involve them in the task by letting them watch the Miami Beach junk removal company such as Evergreen Junk Removal pick up the trash and educate them where it goes and how the removal company handles it.

 Make them watch educational videos

 You can search for videos on the Internet that kids can easily understand that explain the importance of proper waste disposal and how it can help the environment.

 Kids do not learn by what we teach them; they learn by example.
 We have to be responsible for disposing of our waste.
 When they see that it is a regular habit, they will pick up on the practice and carry the habit into adulthood so that they will also teach future generations.